 Award of the TRICARE contracts is similar to the dynamics that emerge with other military procurement initiatives that are highly complex and possess unique requirements (e.g., sophisticated weapons programs, fighter jets, etc.), where the barriers to market entry are so significant that only the largest, most well-capitalized organizations can even consider submitting a proposal.
 Once awarded, the experience often helps reinforce the contractors’ status as untouchable, and competitors are often discouraged from bidding, especially when the cost of proposal preparation and negotiation alone can easily reach of tens of millions of dollars.
 Collectively, these factors create an aura of unassailability, particularly when coupled with inevitable rumors of the contract being “wired.”
 The combination of these factors often helps ensure that incumbents remain in place, as erstwhile competitors carefully consider the full implications of what it takes to dislodge incumbents of the status, expertise, and financial resources of a Health Net or Humana.

 So the announcement last month that two of the three incumbent TRICARE contractors did not retain their contracts must be considered a highly unexpected development in military health circles.
 Since both contract awards have been formally protested, there is a possibility that the award decisions may be reversed.
 Until the jury is in, however, final judgment must be reserved, but there are several important lessons learned.
 The first is that no organization has a permanent “lock” on a federal contract, no matter how large, how complex, or how well-connected politically.
 Conventional wisdom about the power of incumbency, or rumors that the contract was wired from the start notwithstanding, the reality is that no one is always unassailable, and that while an extended track record by an incumbent contractor clearly works to its competitive advantage, it is not a guarantee in perpetuity.
+Perseverance in business can and does win victories.

 Adding a fascinating element of intrigue to the TRICARE situation are reports that at least one of the reasons Health Net protested the award of its contract is because DoD posted some of Health Net’s pricing information on a public website, an allegation which has actually been confirmed by DoD.
 Even if true, that does not guarantee a reversal of the decision.
 Requirements to uphold a protest of a federal contract are complex, and key among the issues likely to be considered include the timing of the release of the information and the extent to which the information can be shown to have had prejudicial impact.
 Since most of the details of the protests will remain proprietary until a decision is reached, it is really impossible for the general public to know what really took place at this point.
 Given the magnitude and significance of these contracts, we will continue to follow developments and offer commentary in subsequent articles as information emerges.